CSIRO Groundwater Cooling Project, Kensington, Perth.

 Cooling supercomputers using geothermal energy

 CSIRO has developed a geothermal solution for cooling the Pawsey Centre supercomputer in Perth.
-This innovative project is the first of its kind in Australia, and is expected to save more than 38 million litres of water every year.
+This innovative project is the first of its kind in Australia, and is expected to save 14.5 million litres of water in its first two years' of operation.

 Anyone who has sat with a laptop on their knees will know that computers generate lots of heat.